 jal_install_data adds initial data to the table.
 Instead of using

-register_activation_hook() to add one function, which contains all this code, we can use
+register_activation_hook() to add one function containing all of this code, we can use

 register_activation_hook multiple times.

-This is great practice for modularity.
-On one hand you don’t have to add initial test data – it’s as simple as removing the activation hook – so you can keep the function in tact.
-On the other hand, you are free to re-use these functions anywhere since they are well-separated.
+This is a great practice for modularity.
+On one hand, you don’t have to add initial test data – it’s as simple as removing the activation hook – so you can keep the function intact.
+On the other hand, you are free to reuse these functions anywhere since they are separate.

 The Deactivation Hook

 Deactivation hooks run when a user has deactivated a plugin, but before it is uninstalled (deleted).
-Their use is identical to activation hooks:
+Deactivation hooks are used in the same way as activation hooks:

-Deactivation only means that the user has deactivated your plugin so you won’t want to do as much as during an uninstall.
-You may want to flush rewrite rules perhaps but at this stage you won’t want to get rid of all your options and your database table if you have one.
+Deactivation means that the user has only deactivated your plugin, so you won’t want to do as much as you would during an uninstall.
+You may want to flush rewrite rules perhaps, but at this stage, you won’t want to get rid of all your options and your database table (if you have one).

-The reason this doesn’t work has to do with the same type of reasoning as we had before.
-When deactivation runs the
+The reason this doesn’t work is the same as before.
+Running a deactivation performs the

-init hook has already been performed, which means that as we are deactivating our plugin, we are also registering our custom post type is registered.
-The rules are indeed flushed but they take into account the custom post type.
+init hook, which means that as we are deactivating our plugin, we are also registering our custom post type.
+The rewrite rules are flushed, but they take into account the custom post type.

-A Trac ticket is in place to tackle this but until then I actually can’t give you a very good way of doing this.
+A Trac ticket is in place to tackle this, but until then, I can’t give you a very good way of doing this.
 The only way I’ve found that works is to delete the rewrite rules altogether:

-While this has worked for me in the past I would not recommend this either.
-The uncertainty this introduces is greater than the problem of having a few extra rewrite rules.
-I would rather display a note to users asking them to visit the permalink settings after deactivation which would flush the rewrite rules.
-Until a solution is implemented we’re stuck with this, sorry!
+While this has worked for me in the past, I would not recommend it.
+It introduces a greater uncertainty than the problem of having a few extra rewrite rules.
+I would rather display a note to users asking them to visit the permalink settings after deactivation, which would flush the rewrite rules.
+Until a better solution is implemented, we’re stuck with this… sorry!

 The Uninstallation Hook

-There are two ways to run code when a plugin is uninstalled.
+There are two ways to run code when uninstalling a plugin.
 You can use the uninstallation hook via

 register_uninstall_hook() or you can use a dedicated

 uninstall.php file within your plugin.
-While I will show you both, the preferred method is using the uninstall file.
+I will show you both, but the preferred method is to use the uninstall file.

 The code below shows the uninstallation process using a basic hook:

 As discussed, this is not the best solution.
-A far better way of handling uninstallations is the
+A far better way to handle uninstallations is to use the

 uninstall.php file.
-All you need to do is create it, it will be used if it is available.
+All you need to do is create it and it will be used if it is available.

-As you can see, this is actually a simpler solution and best of all, it is self-contained.
+As you can see, this is actually a simpler solution.
+Best of all, it is self-contained.

 This code block makes sure that the user has the permissions to perform this action and that the action originated on the proper page.
 This should protect against most malicious attempts.

-If your plugin adds stuff to WordPress it’s your duty as a developer to remove it when the user decides to delete your plugin.
+If your plugin adds stuff to WordPress, then it’s your duty as a developer to remove it when a user decides to delete your plugin.

-Using the activation, deactivation and uninstallation methods outlined here you can build a system which does this safely and securely.
+Using the activation, deactivation and uninstallation methods outlined above will allow you to build a system that does this safely and securely.
 I also highly recommend reading this Stackexchange thread, which outlines these processes in OOP environments.